learningequality/ka-lite/docs/installguide/rpi_install.rst

     If you want to receive automatic updates from online sources, you can also use :ref:`ppa-installation`.

-During the setup it will ask to download assessment.zip that has all exercises.
-This file is around 500MB and it will take time depending on the internet connection.
+During the setup it will ask to download the English content pack that has all exercises.
+It is also fundamental to all other language contents, and thus mandatory to run any kind of installation.
+This file is around 800MB and it will take time to download depending on the internet connection.

 Step 3: Usage